microsoft/ivy/doc/examples/client_server_example.md

 - Generalize to form a universally quantified conjecture

 The first and last steps were done automatically by IVy.
-However, we performed the second step manually, by select whichy relations to display.
+However, we performed the second step manually, by select which relations to display.

 There are several ways in which we can get some automated help with